-The competition will be comprised of successive rounds wherein two teams will be matched against each other in the presentation of the mock trial problem.
-Teams will not learn whether they represent the plaintiff of the defendant until the day of the competition; therefore, every team must be prepared to present both sides of the mock trial problem.
+The competition will consist of successive rounds wherein two teams will be matched against each other in the presentation of the mock trial problem.
+Teams will not learn whether they represent the plaintiff or the defendant until the day of the competition; therefore, every team must be prepared to present both sides of the mock trial problem.